 When I made the decision to pursue a teaching credential, I decided to slowly work my way through the requirements of being accepted into the teaching program at Calif State University, Stanislaus as I was working as a full-time college instructor.
 I missed passing the first Calif subject exam in math (CSET 1) by 16 points!
 So, my dear husband took on more household chores as I studied even more, attended preparatory workshops and and finally passed it the second time in a breeze.
 Then I took on-line classes at Delta College to prepare for the statistics portion of the second exam (CSET 2).
 I also continued attended the preparatory workshops offered by CSU, Stanislaus.
 I passed the second exam on the first try!
 Then it was into the classroom evenings and weekends for two years learning about curriculum, teaching methodologies and techniques to assist special learners.
 I completed one year as a math intern teacher at Stagg High School.
 That experience was followed up... read more

 Learning a new language can be similar to learning how to drive a car.... there's lots of rough spots, stops and starts and white knuckles.
 Algebra is the "language of math."
 If you or your child is experiencing difficulty in math, part of the challenge might be no one has laid out the fundamentals for you.
 I remember my youngest son as a teenager saying in pure frustration, "I don't need to know about any x, y or z!!"
 Now he is a paramedic and can truly say every day as he administers medicines to save lives he is using ratios, combining percents without realizing that in fact he is using that dreaded "x, y and z!"
 There is no mystery to math; fortunately it's just like solving a puzzle, it just takes time one piece at a time or one problem one step at a time.
 My favorite math mentor has a quote on her wall: "Inch by inch math is a cinch, yard by yard math is hard."
 Please take the time to explore and relax with math.
-Learn the new language in pieces and put together... read more
+Learn... read more